eonk/CrimeSciData/docs/index.md

 # Preface {-}

 This study material is designed to introduce Criminology students at the University of Manchester to the use of data science in crime research and practice.
-This is an improved version of [the material](https://maczokni.github.io/R-for-Criminologists/) originally developed by Juanjo Medina and Reka Solymosi, and is currently being updated and maintained by Eon Kim, Joanna Hill and Thiago Oliveira.
+This is an improved version of [the material](https://jjmedinaariza.github.io/modelling_book/) originally developed by Juanjo Medina and Reka Solymosi, and is currently being updated and maintained by Thiago Oliveira and Ana Maria Nicoriciu.

 This lab note is a work in process.
-If you have any suggestions or find any errors, please don't hesitate to contact me by submitting an issue to the the [GitHub repository](https://github.com/eonk/CrimeSciData) or via email on thiago.oliveira@manchester.ac.uk.
-I appreciate your feedback and will use it to improve the material for future students.
+If you have any suggestions or find any errors, please don't hesitate to contact us by submitting an issue to the the [GitHub repository](https://github.com/eonk/CrimeSciData) or via email on thiago.oliveira@manchester.ac.uk.
+We appreciate your feedback and will use it to improve the material for future students.

 <div style="margin-top: 50px;"></div>